cellgeni/batchbench/README.md

 ## Run BatchBench

-The pieline is run through the bash script `RESUME_Batchbench`.
+The pipeline is run through the bash script `RESUME_Batchbench`.
 Here the profiles, data directory and output directory are specified.
 Nextflow can generate an execution report, a timeline and a flowchart which output directory is specified here.
 Additionally, the `-resume` command line option allows for the continuation of a workflow execution
 ```
 source=/home/ubuntu/main.nf